isrand/PoissonDiscDistribution/README.md

 # Poisson Disc Distribution

-A simple implementation of the Poisson Disc Distribution in TypeScript that creates a random, uniform distribution of blue noise.

 ![Poisson Disc Distribution](img/PDD.png)

+This implementation allows for the creation of a uniform, random distribution of points in either a 2D (left) or 3D (right) space.

 ### Complexity analysis